- Open today, 10 am to 5 pm.

 The goal of the Chrysler Museum Glass Studio Visiting Artist Series is to bring some of the world’s top glass art talent to the Hampton Roads area, and the 2013 lineup did not disappoint.

-Known for her colorful artwork and colorful personality, Laura Donefer thrilled Studio audiences May 3-5, 2013, producing her signature glass amulet baskets, which combine colorful blown glass, beads and found objects.
+Known for her imaginative designs, quirky personality, and melding of avant-garde fashion and contemporary art, Laura Donefer thrilled Studio audiences May 3-5, 2013, producing her signature glass amulet baskets, which combine colorful blown glass, beads, and found objects.

 Her work has been exhibited at the Hokkaido Museum of Modern Art in Japan, the Art Gallery of Western Australia, the Hammelev Arts and Culture Centre in Denmark, the Agnes Etherington Art Centre in Kingston, the Museo del Vidrio in Mexico, and the Museum of Contemporary Art in China.

-Gianni Toso, creator of one of our most popular glass items in our collection (a very witty chess set) comes from a family with a seven-century—that’s not a misprint—tradition in Murano glass blowing.
+Gianni Toso, the creator of one of the most popular glass objects in the Chrylser Museum collection, comes from a family with a seven-century tradition in Murano glass blowing.
 He was accepted into the local fine arts academy for glassblowers at age 14, and in 1967, at the age of 24, he opened a studio in Venice.
-He’s been at it ever since, and is considered one of the world’s great artists working in lampworked glass.
+He’s been at it ever since, and is considered one of the world’s great artists working in lampworked glass

 Fritz Dreisbach